Wendover: Landmarks

 There are 113 listed buildings in Wendover, of which five are listed at the higher grade II* and the remainder are all listed at grade II.
 The five grade II* buildings are the parish church, the lychgate of that church, Bank Farmhouse, the Hale and the Red House.

-There is a distinctive red brick, spired clock tower at the crossroads in the centre of the town, built in 1842.
-To the north of this cross-roads, the tree-lined Aylesbury Street includes the 16th-century timber framed Chiltern House and 18th-century Red House.
+There is a distinctive red brick, spired clock tower at the junction of High Street and Tring Road in the centre of the town, built in 1842.
+The ground floor of the tower serves as the office of the parish council.
+The tree-lined Aylesbury Street includes the 16th-century timber framed Chiltern House and 18th-century Red House.

 To the north of the town centre is the terminus of the Wendover Arm of the Grand Union Canal, which joins Tring summit level of the Grand Union main line beside Marsworth top lock.
 Disused for over a century, the arm is in the course of being restored by the Wendover Arm Trust.
 Remote and rural for almost all its length, the canal attracts much local wildlife, including a colony of mandarin ducks.
 It is possible to walk along the canal for about 5 mi from the centre of Wendover, to Tring.

 To the south of town centre lie the open spaces of Witchell Meadow, Hampden Meadow and Rope Walk Meadow, the latter hosting the new Wendover Community Orchard in memory of the First World War.
 These are bounded to the east by the Heron Stream and to the south by Hampden Pond, both feeders to the canal.
 On the southern side of the pond lies Wendover's parish church, which is dedicated to St Mary, and which marks the site of the original settlement.

 The town is sited in a gap in the Chiltern Hills and a designated Area of Outstanding Natural Beauty.
 The ancient Ridgeway National Trail, an 85-mile walking route from Avebury to Ivinghoe, passes along Wendover High Street.
 Apart from the Ridgeway Trail there are 33 miles of public rights of way and bridleways criss-crossing the parish and leading to the open chalk downland of Coombe Hill, Buckinghamshire, home to Britain's longest surviving geocache, and a monument to the Buckinghamshire men who died in the Boer War.
 Wendover Woods on Haddington Hill and Boddington Hill belong to Forest Enterprise England.
 There are routes for mountain bikers, and walking trails for walkers of various abilities as well as barbecue sites and play areas for children.
-Close to Boddington Hill are the remains of an Iron Age hill fort.
+On Boddington Hill are the remains of an Iron Age hill fort, Boddington Camp.

 Wendover and the surrounding villages including Aston Clinton, Ellesborough and Weston Turville, are widely regarded as exceptionally desirable places to reside and the town was named one of the best places to live in Britain by The Sunday Times in 2018.